Line 5 Eglinton: 2022

 By late February 2022, the last signal to control LRT train movements along the line was installed in the tunnel at Laird station.

 In March 2022, Metrolinx announced that all 76 of the light rail vehicles had been brought together at the Eglinton Maintenance and Storage Facility, the fleet's final deliveries having arrived in 2021.

 In July 2022, Metrolinx started to test three-car trains together with the train control system along the line.
 Three cars is the maximum train length for the line and can carry up to 490 passengers.

-In late September 2022, Metrolinx announced that Crosslinx was behind schedule and thus Line 5 would not be completed by year-end as was previously expected.
+In late September 2022, Metrolinx announced that Crosslinx was behind schedule and thus Line 5 would not be completed by year-end as had been previously expected.
 Metrolinx did not provide a revised completion date.
 However, CBC Toronto cited an unnamed source with knowledge of the project who stated that Line 5 would likely be delayed a year, until September 2023.
 The completion of underground stations was behind schedule, particularly at Eglinton station where tunnelling under Line 1 was difficult.

 According to an internal Metrolinx report from September 2022, Crosslinx had expected to complete the project by March 2023, but Metrolinx felt that date to be unrealistic.
 Metrolinx blamed Crosslinx and old infrastructure at Eglinton station for project delays.
 Metrolinx also had complaints about deficiencies in work completed.
 Crosslinx had over $260 million in outstanding claims against Metrolinx.

 In December, CBC Toronto obtained confidential documents from Metrolinx which indicated that the company did not believe Crosslinx had a "credible plan" to complete the line.
 The records stated that 98 percent of construction and engineering work was completed at the time of their writing, while only 79 percent of track and train testing had been completed.